 NSE-listed textile and apparel companies positioned to benefit from the government's PLI scheme, PM MITRA Parks, and India's push to become a USD 250 billion textile manufacturing hub by 2030.

-Sectors represented: Services, Textiles
+Sectors represented: Textiles

 Engineering goods. experienced a significant increase, and electronic. goods saw solid growth.
 Textiles (excluding readymade. garments) and readymade garments were also strong.
 Specifically, in 2022-23, several sectors demonstrated. significant growth in their export performance. w solid growth.
 Textiles (excluding readymade. garments) and readymade garments were also strong.